mozilla/uniffi-rs/examples/README.md

 * The [Swift command-line tools](https://swift.org/download/), particularly `swift`, `swiftc` and the `Foundation` package.

+We publish a [docker image](https://hub.docker.com/r/rfkelly/uniffi-ci) that has all of this dependencies pre-installed, if you want to get up and running quickly.

 With that in place, try the following:

 * Run `cargo build`.
-That compiles the component implementation into a native library named `uniffi_<namespace>` in `target/debug/`.
+That compiles the component implementation into a native library named `uniffi_<namespace>` in `../target/debug/`.
-* Run `cargo run -- generate`.
-That generates component bindings for each target language:
-    * `target/debug/uniffi/<namespace>/<namespace>.kt` for Kotlin
-    * `target/debug/<namespace>.swift` for Swift
-    * `target/debug/<namespace>.py` for Python
 * Run `cargo test`.
-This exercises the foreign language bindings via the scripts in `tests/bindings/`.
+This will run each of the foreign-language testcases against the compiled Rust code, confirming whether everything is working as intended.
+* Explore the build process in more detail:
+  * Run `cargo run -p uniffi_bindgen scaffolding ./src/<namespace>.idl`.
+    This will generate the Rust scaffolding code which exposes a C FFI for the component.
+    You can view the generatd code in `./src/<namespace>.uniffi.rs`.
+  * Run `cargo run -p uniffi_bindgen generate --language kotlin ./src/arithmetic.idl`.
+    This will generate the foreign-language bindings for Kotlin, which load the compiled Rust code and use the C FFI generated above to interact with it.
+    You can view the generated code in `./src/uniffi/<namespace>/<namespace>.kt`.
-* Run `cargo run -- exec tests/bindings/test_<namespace>.kts`.
-This will directly execute the Kotlin test script.
-Try the same for the other languages.
+  * Try using `--language swift` or `--language python` to explore the foreign-language bindings generated for other languages.
-* Run `cargo run -- exec -l python` to get a Python shell in which you can import the generated module for yourself and play around with it.
-Try `import <namespace>` and go from there!